 Each candidate must present a dissertation that represents the culmination of a major research project.
 The dissertation must be a well-reasoned, original contribution to knowledge in the field of study and should evidence high scholarly achievement.

 Your Research Proposal: A research proposal articulates the problem or focus of a study, the methodology selected for exploring that problem or focus, and the methods to be employed in such exploration.
 A proposal supports the need for the study through a discussion of the literature related to the problem or focus and to the methodology of choice.

-Development and approval of your proposal: Given that you most likely have never produced such a document, your Major Professor is a vital source of guidance and support while you compose your proposal.
-Accordingly, the development of your proposal is the result of on-going discussions with your Major Professor.
-When your Major Professor declares that your proposal clearly articulates the intent and method of your study, you are ready to contact all Advisory Committee members and schedule a working session for the purpose of review and approval of your proposal.
-Once this meeting is scheduled inform the DGS of the date, time and location.
+Development and approval of your proposal: Given that you most likely have never produced such a document, your major professor is a vital source of guidance and support while you compose your proposal.
+Accordingly, the development of your proposal is the result of on-going discussions with your major professor.
+When your major professor declares that your proposal clearly articulates the intent and method of your study, you are ready to contact all advisory committee members and schedule a working session for the purpose of review and approval of your proposal.
+Once this meeting is scheduled you should inform the DGS of the date, time and location.
 Be sure to provide each committee member a copy of your proposal at least two weeks prior to the scheduled meeting.

-When your committee approves your research proposal, you may want to alter certain elements of the proposal—the amount of time to devote to alterations needs to be discussed with your Major Advisor.
+When your committee approves your research proposal, you may want to alter certain elements of the proposal—the amount of time to devote to alterations needs to be discussed with your major professor.